- Alcoholism vs. Alcohol Abuse

 Babies who are born to mothers who are heavy drinkers are more at risk for being born with significant medical, developmental, behavioral, and emotional problems, including fetal alcohol syndrome (FAS).
 However, many babies whose mothers consumed even minimal amounts of alcohol during pregnancy have been born with such problems.
 Therefore, there is no amount of alcohol intake that has been proven to be safe during pregnancy.

-How can someone find more information or get help or support to treat alcohol
+Where can someone find more information or get help or support to treat alcohol use disorder?

 - Al-Anon-Alateen: 888-4AL-ANON